Tobi406/eue/README.md

 ## Setup

-### Run scripts
+### Download NUTS data
-You need to run the `downloadNuts.py` script to collect some NUTS data
+Run `npm run prebuild` to download some NUTS data for the maps.